Aisha Jumwa: Political career

 Aisha Jumwa’s political journey started when she was still a youth.
 She established the Aisha Jumwa Foundation before joining active politics.
-In the year 1997, at the age of 22 years, and at the behest of her father, she ran to become a Councilor for Takaungu Ward of the Kilifi County Council.
+In the year 1997, at the age of 22 years, and at the behest of her father, she ran to become a Counselor for Takaungu Ward of the Kilifi County Council.
 She won a landslide victory.
 As an elected Councilor, she advocated for the youth, women, and persons living with disabilities.
 She recaptured her seat in the subsequent election of 2002.
 Jumwa also became the Chairperson of the Kilifi County Council.
-In 2007, she vied to represent Bahari Constituency in parliament under the ruling Kenya African National Union party.
-She lost to her main rival, Benedict Gunda of the National Rainbow Coalition.
+In 2007, she vied to represent Bahari Constituency in parliament under the ruling Kenya African National Union party but lost to her main rival, Benedict Gunda of the National Rainbow Coalition.
 This was her redefining moment in politics, following gruesome campaigns against male competitors, at a time politics was basically a male dominated affair.

 In August 2010, Kenya promulgated a new constitution which created the position of County Woman Representative.
 She saw this as an opportunity to make the voice of women and other disadvantaged groups heard in the National Assembly.
-In the election of 2013, Jumwa ran under the banner of the Orange Democratic Movement (ODM), led by Raila Odinga, and became the first Woman Represntative for Kilifi County.
+In the election of 2013, Jumwa ran under the banner of the Orange Democratic Movement (ODM), led by Raila Odinga, and became the first woman representative for Kilifi County.
 She was later elected as MP for Malindi Constituency in 2017, also as a member of ODM.
 In the 2019–2020 financial year, Jumwa was ranked 116th of 290 by Infotrak research firm with an approval rating of 53.3 percent countrywide.
 In 2021, Mizani African ranked Jumwa first in Kilifi County and second in the coastal region after her Mvita counterpart Abdulswamad Nassir.
 She was ranked 28th out of 290 MPs nationally.